4Evens/4Evens/README.md

 ## About me
 Welcome to my GitHub page ... <br>
-I met Java with software.
-I continue with SQL, Python, HTML, CSS and Javascript.
-I learned Python for 3 months with the Women in Tech Academy and attended many different trainings.
-I create every line of code with enthusiasm and enthusiasm.
-I am very happy to have discovered my interest in software.
-An awareness made me say no to many things.
-My choice is software...
+I am a student of Kafkas University, Management Informations System .
+I am interested in Back-end and Front-end .
+I like to write code .

+Skills: C# / JAVA / PYTHON / REACT / ANGULAR / HTML / CSS
+Skills: C# / HTML / CSS

+- 🔭 I’m currently working on C# and Angular .
+- 🌱 I’m currently learning Java , Python and React
+- 📫 How to reach me: Enes.basarslan@gmail.com

 ## Things I am passionate about

-- 📙 I am currently producing content on my <a href= "https://medium.com/@nrcntpkra">medium</a> account related to software.
+- 📙 I am currently producing content on my <a href= "https://medium.com/@4Evens">medium</a> account related to software.
 - 💗 I love my mistakes...
 - 🍰 By the way, I do not want to go without saying that I am a cheesecake master 🥰
 - 🌵 I like cactus.
 I am the older sister of my cacti...